thisismudith/LitScout/README.md

 - Explore **authors** and other sources of **collaboration networks**.
 - Discover and compare **academic conferences** and **journals**.
 - Upload a paper to find **where to publish** and view **conference suitability scores**.
-- Receive a **step-by-step publishing guide** including submission timelines and next steps after selecting the "where to publish."

 ---